substratum/documentation/Contributing.md

 These will include new framework features and exposures.

 Our framework changes are hosted at our [SubstratumResources organization](https://github.com/SubstratumResources).
-[Masquerade](https://github.com/substratum/masquerade) changes are also done though Gerrit.
+[Theme Interfacer](https://github.com/substratum/interfacer) changes are also done though Gerrit.

 ### 1. Set up your Gerrit account